 Connected to Nature

 With sixteen parks in the area, Bentonville is encouraging people to get outside and get moving.
-They have over 40 miles of bike paths and walking trails that take you through all kinds of terrain.
+Dog parks, kid’s parks. outdoor concert venues and green spaces are just a sample of how Bentonville has taken advantage of their beautiful Ozark surroundings.
+They have created over 40 miles of bike paths and walking trails that take you through different types of terrain.
 Many of these trails connect the downtown area with parks and even Crystal Bridges.

-There are also several lakes in the area for boating and fishing and Climb Bentonville, nearby, is the area’s only climbing and fitness facilities.
+Fishing and boating abound in the nearby lakes and rivers and Climb Bentonville, the only of it’s kind, has has climbing and fitness facilities.

 Soaring With Aviation